 If you already have a Family, Couple or Single Parent membership you can add your baby via Online Member Services or over the phone on 1300 367 906.
 You’ll need to tell us their name, date of birth and sex.

-If you do this within two months of the birth, they won’t have any waiting periods for hospital treatment (if needed).
+If you do this within 12 months of the birth, they won’t have any waiting periods for hospital treatment (if needed).
 And adding them won’t affect the cost of your cover!

-If you’re on a Single membership, call us on 1300 367 906 to switch to whichever type of cover is relevant to you.
+If you’re currently on a Single membership it needs to be done within two months of the birth.
+Call us on 1300 367 906 to switch to whichever type of cover is relevant to you.

 Before leaving hospital, you should receive information on your postnatal care, scheduled checks for your baby and any other key resources relevant to you.